 A unit with a small collection reservoir will have you emptying the container several times per day.
 Some models give you the option of attaching a drainage hose, which allows for continuous drainage of the water.

-If you want a quiet dehumidifier, you must pay close attention to the noise levels.
+If you want the best quiet dehumidifier, you must pay close attention to the noise levels.
 Ideally, the product should do its job and not disrupt your daily life.

 Most of the quietest units produce noise in the range of 50 to 60 decibels.
 This level of noise is very similar to what is produced by a refrigerator.
 You’ll also find several units that can get as loud as an air conditioner.